Pathorse/TTK4145---Sanntidsprogrammering/README.md

 - **Contract and regulation acceptance testing**
     - In contract acceptance testing, a system is tested against acceptance criteria as documented in a contract, before the system is accepted.
 In regulation acceptance testing, a system is tested to ensure it meets governmental, legal and safety standards.

+### Notes based on answers for exam questions

+**Fault tolerance** does not require the system to be fault free.
+We use **acceptance testing** for detecting whether anything is wrong, not to identify *any fault*.

+**Learn-by-heart list from the book - Examples of what one can test for when making acceptance tests**
+- Replication checks
+- Timing checks
+- Reversal checks
+- Coding checks
+- Reasonableness checks
+- Structural checks
+- Dynamic Reasonableness checks

+<a name="of3"></a>
+## Topic 3 - Real-Time Programming

+In *computer science*, **real-time computing (RTC)**, or **reactive computing** describes hardware and software systems subject to a "real-time constraint", for example fomr event to system response. **Real-time programs** must guarantee response within specified time constraints, often referred to as "deadlines".
+The correctness of these types of systems depends on their temporal aspects as well as their functional aspects. **Real-time responses** are often understood to be in the order of milliseconds, and sometimes microseconds.
+A system not specified as operating in real time cannot usually *guarantee* a response within any timeframe, although *typical* or *expected* response times may be given.

+**Real-time software** may use one or more of the following:
+- *Synchronous programming languages*
+- *Real-time operating systems*
+- *Real-time networks*
+each of which provide essential frameworks on which to build a real-time software application.

+System used for *mission critical* applications must be real-time, such as for control of fly-by-wire aircraft, or anti-lock brakes on a vehicle, which must produce maximum deceleration but intermittently stop braking to prevent skidding.

+**Real-time systems**, as well as their deadlines, are classified by the consequence of missing a deadline:
+- *Hard* - missing a deadline is a total system failure.
+- *Firm* - infrequent deadline misses are tolerable, but may degrade the system's quality of service.
+The usefulness of a result is zero after its deadline.
+- *Soft* - the usefulness of a result degrades after its deadline, thereby degranding the system's quality of service.

+### Notes based on answers for exam questions

+**Priorities** are very important in real-time programming to be able to reason on timing/execution behaviour of our program and/or to make schedulability proofs, we need predictability.
+Priorities is what make us able to predict which thread is running in any given situation.

+Making a **upper bound of execution time** relates both to design and estimates.
+- *Design*
+    - No recursion
+    - No algorithms with undeterminable execution time
+    - No unbounded size data structures nor dynamic datastructures at all
+    - No unbounded input data dependencies
+- *Estimation*
+    1. Having sequences of predictable time assembly instructions enclosed by looping with known max bounds which means we can multiply and sum.
+    2. We can run the system at a worstcase scenario, measure time of execution and add some buffer to ensure a safe *uppder bound*.

+The consequences of *not being able to tell the timing* from code is terrible in a maintenance perspective, yielding the need for a re-analysis of the whole system to ensure that executions are within given time frames.
+An update could in the worst case lead to worse timing behaviour than previously.

 Written by Paal Arthur Schjelderup Thorseth